-In 2017, Holz supported the wide receiver corps in their development as veteran WR duo Michael Crabtree and Amari Cooper achieved continued success.
+Holz was named assistant wide receivers coach in 2017 and helped in the development of veteran duo Michael Crabtree and Amari Cooper's continued success.
 Crabtree led the receivers in receptions (58) and receiving touchdowns (eight) for the second straight year and became the first Raider since Tim Brown to record at least eight touchdowns in three straight years.
 Third-year pro Cooper totaled 48 receptions for 680 yards and a career-high seven touchdowns on the year.
 Cooper also earned AFC Offensive Player of the Week honors in Week 7 vs. Kansas City after he totaled two touchdowns on 11 receptions for 210 yards, the second-most receiving yards in a game in club history.
-Newcomer WR Cordarrelle Patterson played in all 16 games with two starts in his first season with the Silver and Black, finishing with 31 receptions for 309 yards.

 In 2016, Holz helped Cooper earn his second consecutive Pro Bowl selection.
 Cooper led the team with 1,153 receiving yards on 83 catches (13.9 avg.) with five touchdowns, becoming just the third player in NFL history with at least 1,000 yards and 70 catches in each of his first two seasons.
 Crabtree recorded his first 1,000-plus yard season since 2012, and led the team with 89 receptions, becoming the third Raider with multiple 85-catch seasons.
 Crabtree also recorded eight touchdowns, which ranked fourth among AFC receivers.